daniel-g/dagaval/Resume.en.markdown

 ### Clutch.
 The Hybrid Group in partnership with Crowd Interactive.
 Developer
 * Description: System for the management of projects by real time checking of many project management systems like Basecamp, Pivotal Tracker, Github, Unfuddle and Kanbanpad.
+* Tasks: Programming on the mobile side of the application.
 * Key Technologies: Sinatra, Ruby, jQuery Mobile, javascript, MongoDB, Redis
 * Link: <http://www.clutchapp.com/>

 ### ShopAkira.
 Crowd Interactive.
 Developer
 * Description: Online store for women clothing based on InterspireShoppingcart, an implementation of BigCommerce.
-* Tasks: Development of a dynamic products filter totally in ajax, implementation of the quicl view of products in the index and redesign of a single view product with improvements in the product variations and the buying cart.
+* Tasks: Development of a featured dynamic products filter, implementation of the quick view of products in the index and redesign of a single view product with improvements in the product variations and the buying cart.
 * Key Technologies: PHP, jQuery, javascript, HTML, CSS, MySQL, BigCommerce, Interspire Shoppingcart
 * Link: <http://www.shopakira.com/>

 ### CrowdInt Site.
 Crowd Interactive.
 Code reviewer
-* Description: Sitio oficial de la compañía Crowd Interactive
+* Description: Official website of the company.
-* Tasks: Revisión de código
+* Tasks: Code review.
 * Key Technologies: Git, Ruby on Rails
 * Link: <http://www.crowdint.com.com/>

 ### MagmaRails Site.
 Crowd Interactive.
 Developer, Technical Leader and Architect
 * Description: Official website of the Magmarails congress.
-* Tasks: Lead a 2 developers and 1 designer team, architect the data and programming of the admin system and some other pages on the site.
+* Tasks: Lead 2 developers and 1 designer team, architect the data and programming of the admin system and some other pages on the site.
 * Key Technologies: Ruby on Rails 3, HTML5, jQuery, CSS3, i18n, MySQL
 * Link: <http://www.magmarails.com/>

 ### Nameframe.
 Crowd Interactive.
 Developer, Technical Leader and Architect
 * Description: Online store for selling and customization of nameframes.
-* Tasks: Architechture of the data, lead a 6 developers team at the most because of the fluently of the project, development of the payments system and code review.
+* Tasks: Data architecture, lead a 6 developers team, development of the payments system and code review.
 * Key Technologies: Ruby on Rails, javascript, jQuery, RMagick, Authorize.net, HTML, CSS, MySQL
 * Link: <http://www.nameframe.com/>